 Photo by Krista Hurst of The Hursts & Co.

 Cambodia was one of the most inspiring places I’ve been to.
 I traveled there by myself, so I was forced to learn to love being with and by myself.
-I was always independent before that trip, but it really showed me I could trust myself and by happy with myself.
+I was always independent before that trip, but it really showed me I could trust myself and be happy with myself.
 And as a small business owner, I think that’s a really important lesson and quality to have.

 There are very, very few places in this world I don’t want to visit.
-I love new areas, cultures, and peoples.
+I love new areas, cultures, and people.
 Right now, topping my list are Morocco, Thailand, and Bali.
 But if someone wants to buy me a plane ticket, I’ll go anywhere.